AbdullahMansoor123/AbdullahMansoor123/README.md

 🚀 **MLOps Engineer** | Automating ML Workflows | Building Scalable Systems

 Welcome to my GitHub!
-I'm passionate about transforming machine learning models into scalable, production-ready systems.
+I'm passionate about using machine learning models into scalable, production-ready systems that help improve human productivity.
 My work focuses on:

 - **End-to-End MLOps Solutions**: From model training to deployment and monitoring.
 - **Cloud & Automation**: Leveraging AWS, and GitHub Actions to streamline workflows.